ryancdickson/chromerootprogram/policy.md

 This requirement does not:

-- Prohibit Applicant PKI hierarchies from supporting “non-automated” methods of certificate issuance and renewal.
+- Prohibit Applicant PKI hierarchies from supporting "non-automated" methods of certificate issuance and renewal.
 - Require website operators to rely on the automated solution(s) for certificate issuance and renewal.

 The automated solution MUST minimize "hands-on" input required from humans during certificate issuance and renewal.
 Acceptable "hands-on" input from humans includes initial software installation and configuration, applying software updates, and updating subscriber account information as needed.
 Routine certificate issuance and renewal SHOULD NOT involve human input except as needed for identity or business document verification related to IV, OV, or EV certificate issuance.

 For each Baseline Requirements certificate policy OID the corresponding hierarchy issues, the Applicant MUST use its automated solution to issue valid test TLS server authentication certificates (i.e., "Automation Test Certificates") intended to demonstrate its automation capabilities to the Chrome Root Program.
 Valid Automation Test Certificates MUST be renewed at least once every 30 calendar days, however, at any point, the Chrome Root Program may request more frequent renewal.
 Automation Test Certificates must be served by a publicly accessible website whose URL is disclosed to the CCADB in a Root Inclusion Request.
-CA Owners are encouraged to issue “Short-lived Subscriber Certificates,” as [introduced](https://cabforum.org/2023/07/14/ballot-sc-063-v4make-ocsp-optional-require-crls-and-incentivize-automation/) in Version 2.0.1 of the Baseline Requirements, for the Automation Test Certificates.
+CA Owners are encouraged to issue "Short-lived Subscriber Certificates," as [introduced](https://cabforum.org/2023/07/14/ballot-sc-063-v4make-ocsp-optional-require-crls-and-incentivize-automation/) in Version 2.0.1 of the Baseline Requirements, for the Automation Test Certificates.

 If at any point a self-signed root CA certificate is accepted into the Chrome Root Store and the CA Owner intends to issue a Baseline Requirements certificate policy OID not previously disclosed to the Chrome Root Program, the requirements in this section MUST be satisfied before issuing certificates containing the OID to Subscribers from the corresponding hierarchy, with the exception of Automation Test Certificates.